As a member of an organization supporting refugees at the forefront

 To obtain this ability to empathize, you should step out of your comfort zone and become interested in the external world.
 ICU offers the environment to widen your perspective and get to know others through discussions.
 There may be times when your common sense is not accepted by others, or when you unintendedly hurt someone.
 But don't be afraid.
 You need to start by getting to know many people through dialogue as an important step to cultivate empathy.

-1996 Completed master's program in ICU Graduate School of Public Administration
+1996 M.A. in ICU Graduate School of Public Administration

 Junichiro Kosaka entered the Division of Social Sciences, College of Liberal Arts, ICU, and advanced to the Graduate School of Public Administration.
 After completing master's program, he moved to the Department of International Relations, London School of Economics, in 1997 to study about the integration of Europe.
 He joined UNHCR in 2006 and has been mainly engaged in external relations.
 He has also joined the United Nations Disaster Assessment and Coordination (UNDAC) team organized in response to the Great East Japan Earthquake in March 2011 and the Japan Platform (a NGO) on short period assignments.
 Recently he was sent to Uganda as a member of an Emergency Response Team to support refugees from South Sudan.